webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

 };
 ```

-Let's go ahead and create our config.

 ## Some more configs

-Let's start by looking at `dev-config.js`.
-We have some answers, now we want to use them to build up a config.
-We will start with mounting our values on the variables we've declared, with some properties we want to build up.
-We also want to use the answers for the `entry` property.
+Let's look at `dev-config.js`.
+We have access to user's answers, use them to assign values to desired config properties, in this case - `entry`.
 We've also added an output property that has a `filename`.

 T> String values must be quoted twice.
 This is to preserve our ability to add other functionality, using only " ", while " 'Mystring' " resolves to a string.